chwolfe1/datasciencecoursera/HelloWorld.md

 ## Factors

 Factors are objects that hold categorical values like "male", "female", "yes", "no".
 These are helpful because the relevance of the value is encoded in the object itself.
 You can think of factors as a set of integers where each integer has a label.You can apply factors to an existing vector.
-Factors are treated specially by modeling functions like 'lm()' and 'glm()'
+Factors are treated specially by modeling functions like `lm()` and `glm()`

 ```